dburkhardt/viash_web/content/docs/reference_commands/ns-list.md

 version of all [config files](/docs/reference_config/config) in a subdirectory named **src** to the terminal.
 This includes all fields, even those that were not given values in the config file itself.
-See [Workflow for creating modular pipelines](/docs/creating_pipelines/modular_pipelines/#building-a-namespace) for an overview of how you should structure your components for this to work correctly.
+See [Namespaces](/docs/projects/namespaces) for an overview of how you should structure your components for this to work correctly.

 ``` bash
 viash ns list